Mvalentino92/Math_4_Glory/README.md

 **combo.java:** Calculates all possible combinations to reach a desired sum using a specified number of summands.
 It is in anticipation of calculating magic squares.
 The constraints are: The number of summands must be a perfect square of N, with 1-N, being the available numbers for the summands.
 All combinations must be unique.

+**iQueens.java:** An iterative implementation of the backtracking algorithm used to solve the NQueens problem.
+Runs about 20% faster than it's recursive counterpart.

 **rounding.java:** Takes a double as input, and returns a double rounded to the decimal place provided.

 **tQuickBubbleSort.java:** QuickBubbleSort but using 4 threads.
 The efficiency boost is definitely there.
 But BubbleSort is still not an efficient algorithm regardless.
 Essentially makes the best of a bad situation.